AdobeDocs/experience-manager-learn.en/help/forms/adaptive-forms/single-sign-on-with-okta.md

 * **Use Encryption**:false
 * **Autocreate CRX Users**:true
 * **Add to Groups**:true
-* **Default Groups**:oktausers(This is the group to which the users will be added.
+* **Default Groups**:oktausers(This is the group to which the users are added.
 You can provide any existing group within AEM)
 * **NamedIDPolicy**: Specifies constraints on the name identifier to be used to represent the requested subject.
 Copy and paste the following highlighted string **urn:oasis:names:tc:SAML:2.0:nameidformat:emailAddress**
 * **Synchronized Attributes** - These are the attributes that are being stored from SAML assertion in AEM profile